-See Attachment 8-A and 8-B for Example Townhome front elevation with entry doors located adjacent to each other.
+See Attachment 8-A and 8-B of Attachment 2 for Example Townhome front elevation with entry doors located adjacent to each other.

-Staff Response: Staff supports this change if the doors can be offset to enhance a sense of privacy.
+Staff Response: The DRB supports this change if the doors can be either offset or a divider between the two doors, such as a railing, is provided to enhance a sense of privacy.
 OMC 18.05A.300 requires that to the extent practical, privacy is maintained between residences.